 One of the most appealing things about Weight Watchers is that it takes the guesswork out of what you should eat on a daily basis, and points are the key to tracking using their app.

 Unlike other commercial diets, like Nutrisystem or Medifast, prepared meals are not delivered, and no foods are off-limits. (they’ll just cost you more points!)
 The cost is also a lot less upfront, but you’ll be buying all your own food.

 Every food is assigned a points value, so the only work you have to do is to keep track of your points each day, and subtract them from your daily allotment.
-(They even have a “join free” promotion going on now to get you started!)
+(They even have a “join free + $20 off“ promotion going on now to get you started!)

 How does the Weight Watchers Points System work?

-Although the specific program names have changed over the years, the basic premise remains the same: using a pre-determined point system to decide what, and what not, to eat.
+Although the specific program names have changed over the years, the basic premise remains the same: every day you’ll be counting points instead of calories.

-Currently, the new Weight Watchers Freestyle plan is based on SmartPoints, which essentially replaces their old PointsPlus system.
-The idea is the same, except for the revision in how many points are assigned to each kind of food.
+Currently, the new Weight Watchers Freestyle plan is based on SmartPoints, which replaced their old PointsPlus system, even though the two are similar in concept.

 With SmartPoints, foods that are more nutritious and healthy are assigned a fewer amount of points, allowing you to to eat more of that particular food on any given day.
 Healthy foods like fruits and vegetables are “free,” and you are encouraged to eat a lot of them.

-So, for example, you might have 35 SmartPoints to “spend” today.
-A Cobb salad might cost you 7 SmartPoints, grilled salmon costs zero points, a glass of wine is 5 SmartPoints, but those loaded nachos might cost 20 points, so you’ll want to choose your food wisely.
+So, for example, you might have 25 SmartPoints to “spend” today.
+A Cobb salad might cost you 7 SmartPoints, grilled salmon costs zero points, a glass of wine is 5 SmartPoints, but those loaded nachos might cost 15 points, so you’ll want to choose your food wisely.
 Just make smart choices, do the math, and you’re successfully following the Weight Watchers diet!

-Weight Watchers: So, How Many Points Per Day?
+Weight Watchers: So, How Many Smart Points Per Day?